-After the grant term, Pima County NRPR staff will continue to monitor the entire project area at least annually for 3-5 years and will monitor areas closer to roads and the visitor center as frequently as monthly.
-Monitoring assistance and early detection notifications may also be provided by volunteers and the Pima County Attractions and Tourism lessee at the Colossal Cave visitor center.
-Volunteers may also contribute to manual pulling efforts.
+Pima County NRPR staff will continue to monitor the treated acres at least annually for 3-5 years and will target manual pulling efforts in those areas that have new seedlings sprouted.
+Monitoring assistance and early detection notifications may also be provided by volunteers and the Arizona-Sonora Desert Museum staff.
 Pima County NRPR also has several staff members certified to perform pesticide treatments who can perform annual treatments on remaining and new plants following completion of the three-year project.
-NRPR has the capacity to chemically treat via backpack sprayers and long-line hose system that can reach up to a quarter mile from the roadside.
-In addition, NRPR can hire a helicopter transport service to deliver supplies to ground crews in backcountry locations Local contractors may also be hired to assist with monitoring and treatments.
+NRPR has the capacity to chemically treat via backpack sprayers and long-line hose system that can reach several hundred feet from the roadside.
+In addition, NRPR can hire a helicopter transport service to deliver supplies to ground crews in backcountry locations.
+Local contractors may also be hired to assist with monitoring and treatments depending on available internal funding.